ppanero/udemy-modern-react-with-redux/Modern React with Redux/README.md

 1. Create refes in the constructor.
 2. Assign them to instance variables.
 3. Pass to a particular JSX element as props.

+## Redux

+Redux is a state management library

+### Redux Cycle

+``Action Creator`` --> ``Action`` --> ``Dispatch`` --> ``Reducers`` --> ``State``

+- Action Creator: Person dropping of the form.
+- Action: The form.
+- Dispatch: The form receiver.
+Will make copies of the form and send it to each department (reducers).
+- Reducers: The departments that choose what actions to perform.
+- State: The compiled department, in a central repository of data.

+### Conventions

+- Types are written in capital letters, with underscores instead of spaces and avoiding prepositions.
+- Always return new elements in a reducer, never modify existing data (e.g. never do ``array.push(newElement)`` since it would modify the source array).